ZhishengSong/stats507-final-project/README.md

-# Fine-Tuning ViLT for Hateful Meme Detection
+# Fine-Tuning ViLT for Multimodal Sentiment Analysis of Internet Memes

-Stats 507 course project on the **Hateful Memes** dataset.
+Stats 507 course final project on the **Hateful Memes** dataset.

 This repo implements a reproducible pipeline to study hateful meme classification with transformer-based models.
 Concretely, it contains three comparative experiments: